ropensci/roweb3/content/blog/2021-08-17-coworking-sessions/index.md

 ## Building on our successful Label-athon experiment

-In case you missed it, as a follow up to the community call [Set Up Your Package to Foster a Community](commcalls/apr2021-pkg-community/), this past spring and summer we experimented with hosting four co-working [label-athon events](/events/labelathon02/) on Zoom.
+In case you missed it, as a follow up to the community call [Set Up Your Package to Foster a Community](commcalls/apr2021-pkg-community/), this past spring and summer we experimented with hosting four coworking [label-athon events](/events/labelathon02/) on Zoom.

 During these events, participants introduced themselves and shared what they wanted to work on.